 As part of this funding initiative, each applicant will be required to attest to complying with each of the following program requirements.
-The Attestation process will be facilitated/completed in Grants Gateway in the Program Specific Questions section.
+The Attestation process will be completed in the State Financial System (SFS).
 If you are unable to attest to any component of the program requirements, please note that your application will be automatically disqualified:

 - 1. CORE Psychosocial Rehabilitation Designation: The provider must maintain designation as a provider of CORE Psychosocial Rehabilitation for the duration of the contract term.
 Any change in their designation status will result in termination of the contract. - 2.
-OMH Hosted Provider: The provider's CORE designation must be OMH-hosted, or the provider must initiate a change in Host Agency to the Office of Mental Health upon receiving notification of an award.
-A contract will not be finalized until this change in Host Agency occurs. - 3.
 Full Implementation of IPS: The designated provider must fully implement all eight key principles of IPS, which requires an organizational commitment to the importance of competitive, integrated employment.
 The designated provider must participate in an IPS Learning Collaborative facilitated by the Center for Practice Innovation (CPI), which will require participation in remote and site-based trainings and technical assistance.
-As part of the IPS Learning Collaborative, the provider must complete the IPS Fidelity Scale annually, and results should be made available to OMH upon request. - 4.
+As part of the IPS Learning Collaborative, the provider must complete the IPS Fidelity Scale annually, and results should be made available to OMH upon request. - 3.
 IPS Employment Specialist: The designated provider will be required to hire and maintain an IPS Employment Specialist within 6 months of the award and throughout the duration of this funding.
 At minimum, the IPS Employment Specialist must meet the below qualifications: - a.
 Must be at least 18 years of age and have a high school diploma or equivalent (GED or TASC) - b.
 6 months of personal or professional experience in human services - c.
 An ability to travel independently, or with reasonable accommodations, throughout the community and outreach with local employers